pages-themes/minimal/pages/team.md

 permalink: /team
 ---

-# Disease Maps Project Team
+# Team

-This page defines the organisational structure, roles and processes in the  Disease Maps Project, reflects the history of the project development.
+This page defines the organisational structure, roles and processes in the  Disease Maps Project, acknowledges contributions and reflects the history of the project development.

 ## Founders